Using Caching for Speed Improvement

 Types of Caching Explained

-A practical approach to reducing file size involves minifying CSS and JavaScript files.
+files.
 This process removes unnecessary characters such as whitespace, comments, and line breaks.
 The result is a more compact file that loads faster.
 Various tools and online services are available to automate this task, making it accessible for web developers of all skill levels.

 Image optimisation plays a crucial role in minimising file sizes as well.
 By selecting the appropriate file format and resolution, users can significantly decrease the amount of data needed for images.
 Techniques such as compressing images without sacrificing quality can be executed using software or online compression tools, leading to faster loading times and an improved user experience.